How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 wordpress installs

-On the next screen, you’ll see a bit of information about WordPress.
+On the next screen, you’ll see some information about WordPress.
 Go ahead and click the “Learn More & Install” button.

 You’ll then see a popup window with the one-click installer.
 Here’s what you need to do here: